And Governors and Senators of UBC and SFU,

 I am deeply honoured today, with my esteemed colleague, SFU President Andrew Petter, to welcome and present His Highness the Aga Khan IV, Imam of the world’s Shia Ismaili Muslims.
 We are gathered today to confer honour upon His Highness.
 Specifically – and for the first time in our two institutions’ history – we are here to confer honorary degrees from both of our universities.

-The honorary degree is the highest honour that a university can bestow, one that recognizes the accomplishments and contributions of an exceptional individual.
+The honorary degree is the highest honour that a university can bestow, one that recognises the accomplishments and contributions of an exceptional individual.
 In honouring a candidate of eminence and excellence, we also offer a public illustration of our own values and ambitions.
 We do so to inspire our graduates and our community.
 To this end, I can think of no candidate who so deserves this unprecedented joint recognition than His Highness the Aga Khan.

 Speaking from the perspective of my own university, UBC has defined its purpose as: